Chomolungma/Embedded-Deep-Learning/docker.md

 <b>Q: How to run X window in container?</b>
 <br>A: to check

-<b>Q: Can a container get librarys from 2 docker images? example, image1 provides cudnn4, image2 provides geany?</b>
+<b>Q: Can a container get libraries from 2 docker images? example, image1 provides cudnn4, image2 provides geany?</b>
 <br>A:

 <b>Q: How to access symbolic linked file in host's folder (mapped to docker)?</b>
-<br>A: symblic link in host-folder (mapped to container) is visible to container
+<br>A: symbolic link in host-folder (mapped to container) is visible to container

+<b>Q: How I solve the following error?
+<br>docker: Error while pulling image: Get https://index.docker.io/v1/repositories/library/hello-world/images: dial tcp: lookup index.docker.io on 127.0.1.1:53: no such host.</b>
+<br>A: `$ nano /etc/apt/apt.conf`
+<br>   `$ Acquire::http_proxy="http://1.2.3.4:5678/";`
+<br>    Press Ctrl X, followed by Y and then enter.

 ---------------